 Stephen Augustine1 is an American: it appears that Fr.
 Dudley was at least as popular in the USA as in Britain.
 Stephen first became involved in G.K.
 Chesterton groups about 1997: reading and attending conferences/discussions/performances.
-He, and his wife, started a local group in 2013 which successfully ran for four years until health problems (now much improved) required turning it over to others (although they remain active in local Chesterton groups).
+He, and his wife, started a local group in 2013 which successfully ran for four years until health problems (now much improved) required turning it over to others (although they remain active in a local Chesterton group).

 In the meantime, after finding connections between Chesterton and Fr.
 Dudley, he started reading Fr.
 Dudley in 2012.
 Unable to find any biography, organization, or experts on Fr.
 Dudley, he started researching, and first gave presentations to local Chesterton groups comparing and contrasting the two authors in 2014.
-See the Research page for a summary of the ongoing research.
+(See the Research page for a summary of the ongoing research.)